TYPO3-Initiatives/content-block-registration-api/Documentation/DeveloperManual/Index.rst

 For Contribution
 ================

-This part of the documentation refers to dsetup and evelopment for contribution.
+This part of the documentation refers to setup and development for contribution.

 **Table of Contents**